dattasaurabh82/EI_ESP32_CAM_SERVER/README.md

 - [ ] Feature: If not connected to wifi, first load captive portal in AP mode

 ![alt text](<assets/Screenshot 2025-02-10 at 03.02.40.png>)

-This educational tool helps reduce the time needed for capturing and labeling ESP32 camera images for TinyML training in [edgeimpulse](https://docs.edgeimpulse.com/reference).
-It's more efficient than the standard method of capturing and uploading single images through the [edgeimpulse data forwarder firmware](https://github.com/edgeimpulse/firmware-espressif-esp32).

-Instead, it creates an MJPEG stream directly from the camera showing it to you on a frontend hosted by the camera, allowing you to capture, label, and bulk upload images to the edgeimpulse studio, just to make life a little easier as you have to other wise sit there a long time

 ## Tested Hardware